 I have written about becoming debt free, and staying debt free often.
 Each time I try to add something that might be more helpful than before.
 So when I see a different path that worked well for an individual, I share it excitedly.
 My prayer is that this current approach to becoming debt free, though […]

-Why do so many people spend consistently more than they earn?
-They fall deep in debt, their quality of life plummets, they retain their cherished buys, but do not enjoy them fully.
-Sadly, they believe seductive lies merchants put forth while peddling goods.
-For over twenty years, I have been working with mainly churched individuals, couples, […]
+Why people spend more than they earn consistently?
+Seductive lies merchants set forth while peddling goods seep into their subconscious.
+They sink deep in debt as their quality of life plummets; they keep their cherished buys, but do not savor them.
+For over twenty years, I worked with churched people, couples, and families on personal financial […]

 Household debt is a huge problem in Canada.
 In 2012 when I wrote about it, I thought it was a major crisis.
 Surprisingly, it’s gotten progressively worse.
 Canadians are in a debt mire, sinking deeper, but continuing with life unscathed.
 That’s the essence of a recent Manulife Bank survey.
 What has changed from previous polls?
 Nothing much.
 The […]